motiondeveloper/deploy-templates/README.md

 - `package-name/installer.config`

-    This contains the package specific configuration for it's installer, and the `folderName` variable in this file should be updated to reflect the folder name of the installed templates, e.g. `SBS Radio`.
+    This contains the package specific configuration for the installer.

+    The `folderName` variable in this file should be updated to reflect the name of the subfolder the templates will be installed in, e.g. `Motion Graphics Templates/SBS Radio`.

 - `package-name/templates/`

-    The template files for the new package should be placed into this folder.
+    The template files `(.mogrt)` for the new package should be placed into this folder.

+The CLI loops through each of the subfolders in `src/`, prompting for the deployment options of each package.

 </p>
 </details>